openzipkin/zipkin/zipkin-receiver-kafka/README.md

 ## Kafka Receiver
-This receiver polls a Kafka topic for messages that contain TBinaryProtocol big-endian encoded lists of spans.
+This transport polls a Kafka 8.2.2+ topic for messages that contain a list of spans in json or TBinaryProtocol big-endian encoding.
+These spans are pushed to a span consumer.

 ## Service Configuration